-The Praxis summer internship funding program is mutually beneficial—to the employer who gets an extra pair of helping hands and to the Smith student who gains experience and insight into a career field.
+The Praxis internship funding program is mutually beneficial—to the employer who gets an extra pair of helping hands, and to the Smith student who gains experience and insight into a career field.

 Qualifying for a Praxis Stipend

-To qualify for a Praxis stipend, an undergradate Smith student must be accepted to an internship that:
+To qualify for a Praxis stipend, an undergraduate Smith student must be accepted to an internship that:

-- offers her work assignments that are needed by the workplace and that help her meet her learning objectives
+- offers work assignments that are needed by the workplace and that help the student meet learning objectives

-- allows her significant career exploration and learning opportunities
+- allows significant career exploration and learning opportunities

-Our students understand and expect to do clerical work (as, in fact, all staff do) in combination with more substantive, career-specific assignments, with the balance of their time being on the latter.
+Our students understand and expect to do clerical work in combination with more substantive, career-specific assignments, with the balance of their time being on the latter.